The City is actively helping the homeless and working to reduce homelessness in Salem through the following programs:

 Mid-Willamette Valley Community Action Agency warming center network support

 Marion Polk Food Share emergency food procurement

 Food assistance provided through Marion-Polk Food Share and other communmity organizations helps those in our community who often have to choose between rent and groceries.

 Continuum of Care

 Marion and Polk counties and a number of non-profit organizations and cities in the two counties have established a local Continuum of Care to end and prevent homelessness.
-Known as the Mid-Willamette Valley Homeless Alliance, more than 50 agencies are working together to improve service delivery, coordination, and data gathering, with the dual goals of better meeting the needs of our community and securing additional federal funds to provide more services.
-Council passed a resolution supporting the creation of a local Continuum of Care on June 10, 2019.
+Known as the Mid-Willamette Valley Homeless Alliance, more than 50 agencies are working together to improve service delivery, coordination, and data gathering, with the dual goals of better meeting the needs of preventing homelessness in our community and securing additional federal funds to provide more homelessness services The federal Department of Housing and Urban Development has approved the Marion/Polk Continuum of Care.